Spring

 $$F_{d}=-cv$$

 The critical damping coefficient is the minimum coefficient value at which the spring no longer oscillates.
-The critical damping coefficient can be calculated using the following equations:
+The critical damping coefficient can be computed using the following equations:

 $$c_{c}=2\sqrt{km}$$